Additional reading from www.astronomynotes.com

 - Intense, large-scale dust storms.

-- The atmosphere that is much thinner than Earth or Venus, mostly CO2.
+- Has an atmosphere that is much thinner than Earth or Venus, mostly CO2.

 - The surface is red because of the presence of iron oxide (rust).

 - One Mars day is only slightly longer than an Earth day (24.6 hours).